ccummings418/PA_CropCircle/README.md

 * Replace the path name with the path of the RAW folder created (i.e. C:\Users\Computer\Desktop\Borlaug_06102020\RAW\ ) <br/>
 **Ensure the path ends with a \ otherwise it will not work**

-* Run CC-Phenom step 1
+* Run CCPhenom Processor Step 1 to combine all the CSV log measurements into one Excel Workbook

 Sub CCPhenomProcessorStep1()<br/>
+'Replace with path to new RAW folder
 Path = "C:\Users\Computer\Desktop\Borlaug_06102020\RAW\ "<br/>
 Filename = Dir(Path & "*.csv")<br/>
 Do While Filename <> ""<br/>